 Americans owe more than $1.5 trillion on student loans, according to the Federal Reserve -- an astounding amount.
-And, multiple sources report that the Class of 2017 graduated with more than $39,000 in debt per person, often spread over multiple loans.
+Members of the Class of 2017 graduated with close to $29,000 in student loan debt per person, says the Institute for College Access and Success.

 If you've got an enormous amount of college debt, student loan consolidation might help make it more manageable.
 Find out if consolidation is the right fit for you.